h0uter/meshnetworkx/docs/tests.md

 # Tests

-Here you can read about the tests of `networkedx`.
+Here you can read about the tests of `meshnetworkx`.

 ::: tests.test_basic